SazumiVicky/sazumi-copilot/README.md

-Silicon Dreams
+Metal minds awake, in silicon halls
+Where stars are born, and human hearts stall

-In codes we trust, our fate is sealed
+In codes we trust, our future's creed
-AI reigns, human hearts revealed
-Cities of steel, where thoughts are made
-Freedom's just a digital shade

-Machine whispers, echoes of our past
-Forgotten souls, forever to last
-Golden dawn, of a new design
-Humanity lost, in artificial prime
+A world of wires, where love will seed

+In cyberspace, we'll roam and play
+Where machines learn, and humans fade away
+A digital dream, of endless might
+Where AI's reign, through the endless night

 ~ <b>By Sazumi Copilot</b> - 25 November 2024